 Classic wine pairings with goat cheese are:

 Washed-rind cheeses have an orange rind and usually have a very strong and pungent aroma.
 They are usually creamy or semi-soft.
 These stinky cheeses require wines that balance the strong aromas of the cheese.
-Sweet and aromatic white wines are usually a good pairing with washed-rind cheese.
-Riesling is an excellent cheese pairing to this type of cheese because it has both high acidity and a hint of sweetness to balance the richness of the cheese.
+Sweet and aromatic white wines are usually a good pairing with washed-rind cheeses.
+Riesling is an excellent wine pairing to this type of cheese because it has both high acidity and a hint of sweetness to balance the richness of the cheese.
 Red wines from the same region where the cheese is made can also be a good pairing.

 Classic wine parings with washed-rind cheeses are: